NFA073 – 16.00 Hours

 Attendance Requirements

-To meet NFA attendance requirements, participants must complete each training module and complete all required course assignments, activities, quizzes, and/or end of course exam.
-Exceptions may be discussed with lead instructor.
+To meet NFA attendance requirements, participants must complete each training module and complete all required course assignments, activities, quizzes, and pass the end of course exam to receive course completion.
+During the course, your instructor will review any additional requirements.

 Upon successful completion, you will be able to: